Commit-Boost/commit-boost-client/docs/docs/get_started/running/metrics.md

 ```

 ### Grafana
-For more information on how to setup Grafana, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/getting-started/).
+For more information on how to set up Grafana, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/fundamentals/getting-started/).

 ```yml title="cb.docker-compose.yml"
 cb_grafana: